Appleseed/learn/docs/portal/install/index.rst

     .. image:: ../images/IIS-Manager.png

-  * Create a site in IIS with a .NET 4.0 Application Pool.
+  * Create a Site in IIS with a .NET 4.0 Application Pool.
    * Right click on the Sites folder and click on "Add Website".
-   * Enter the site name (e.g. Appleseed.Website).
+   * Enter the Site name (e.g. Appleseed.Website).

     .. image:: ../images/IIS1.jpg